In Part 1 of this series, I predicted that Canada would wake up to a minority Liberal government on October 22.

 Here’s why.
 Canada is not the U.S.A. and most of us do not want a Trump type Prime Minister.
 Under Trudeau and the Liberals, regardless of the slings and arrows flung by mainstream media, Canada is doing just fine, thank you very much.
 We are in the top three countries in the world in which to live, an economy and job market that is steady with wages growing, an unemployment rate below 6%, and a well regulated banking system.

-We also have a Prime Minister who is more admired on the world stage for his intelligent global perspectives than he is in the tar pits and colonial coffee shops.
+We also have a Prime Minister who is more admired on the world stage for his intelligent global perspectives than he is in the local tar pits and colonial coffee shops.
 Although Canada under the Liberals is recognized globally as a shining star, we tend to self-deprecate, even deny, our successes here at home.

 That, of course, is largely due to a mainstream media that spends most of its time reporting plane crashes rather than safe landings.
 Yes, our leader has had bumps along the way: Khan vacations, Khalistan dress-up shows, Kinder-Morgan pipeline politics, and the expulsions of Wilson-Raybould and Philpott.